 Testing the levels of bacteria in common items is an interesting, if gross, experiment to undertake.
-Students typically grow the bacteria on agar, a gel-like substance that feeds the germs.
+Students grow bacterial cultures on agar, which is a gel-like substance that give the bacteria nutrients and food they need to survive.
 Taking a few simple steps gives those microbes their best chance to grow on the agar, making the experiment more successful.

 Type of Agar

 In order to continue to be effective, the agar must stay relatively moist.
-If you leave it out in the open, not only will this create a potentially dangerous situation, it will dry the agar out.
+If you leave it out in the open, not only will this create a potentially dangerous situation, it will dry the agar and petri dish bacteria out.
 Instead, carefully close the lid on the petri dish and place the dish in a clear, sealed plastic bag.
-This will allow you to view the bacteria growth, with an extra layer of contamination-protection.
+This will allow you to view the bacteria growth with an extra layer of contamination-protection.

 Bacteria prefer to grow in warm areas.
 Science Buddies states that the optimal temperature for bacterial culture growth is around 90 degrees Fahrenheit, but Steve Spangler Science warns not to go over 98 degrees.